Glossary and definitions

 Emission-free delivery means the delivery of goods without CO2 emissions.
 In relation to the key performance indicator, emission-free delivery means the delivery of letters and parcels, both by PostNL and by our delivery partners, from the last sorting activity before distribution to the final destination (last-mile) in the Benelux without CO2 emissions.
 This also includes the collection of mail and parcels, but excludes transport by large trucks.

 Employee engagement refers to the share of employees (employed by PostNL for three months or more) who, based on the responses in the employee engagement survey are classified as ‘engaged’, 'motivated' or ‘engaged and motivated’ in relation to their job at PostNL.
 An ‘engaged employee’ is one who feels connected to the company and is enthusiastic about their work.
 A 'motivated' employee additionally actively aims to improve the company and its reputation.
-In 2019, PostNL changed its methodology.
-Scores are based on the responses to other questions compared to the previous method and the survey is now executed twice a year instead of annually.
+The survey is executed twice a year.

 The ratio of output of our operational and other processes, to the input of energy in our business.
 To become more energy efficient, our aim is to deliver the same output using less energy.